 If they don’t see why your proposal is important, they won’t bother to listen.
 This makes your introduction the most crucial part of your sales presentations.
 It’s where you hook your audience and keep them interested.

 Here are five stages Monroe suggested to making audiences act on unresolved issues:

 How will you convince them to pay attention?

 Getting your audience’s attention is the first step in motivating them.
-The storytelling technique achieves this by providing them with stories that generate their interest.
+Storytelling achieves this by providing them with stories that pique their interest.

 Explain the importance of having them as your audience.
 Include humorous stories, questions, and quotations to connect with them, giving them a reason to stay and listen.

 How will you address a problem that needs solving?

 Stating and emphasizing the issue points out the discomfort and dissatisfaction it brings.
 Use statistics to illustrate how this can affect them.
 Appeal to your audience’s emotions to connect with them.

 After this, they’ll start looking for a solution.

 How will you offer the solution?